Ethics In Business

 “…Whoever loves me will keep my word, and my Father will love him, and we will come to him and make our dwelling with him.”
 (Jn 14:23 NAB)

-We desperately need guidance in the pressure cooker of day-to-day work life and ethical decisions.
+We desperately need guidance in the pressure cooker of day-to-day work life and ethics decisions.
 What better source of advice and inspiration in the nitty-gritty of work, than God Himself?

 The central issue of our lives then, is whether we will submit our wills and hearts to God, or try to maintain our existence outside of God’s rule.
 The true road to happiness, peace and joy lies in the pursuit of our relationship with God.
 We must pursue a 24/7 relationship that constantly deepens and matures.